Costs & Scholarships

 |Student studying abroad at BC temporarily|

 International students may work on-campus.
 Students working on campus typically earn $500 to $1,000 per year.
 Due to the competition for on-campus jobs, we cannot guarantee that any international or American student will get a job.
-See a database of on-campus ("work-study") jobs available.
+Students can create a profile on HIRE Benedictine to view available on-campus positions.
 The U.S. government allows international students to work off-campus only in specific situations.